TI-Tokyo/riak_kv/docs/soft-limit-vnode.md

  mean latency")

-### Todo

-We still need to benchmark against bitcask.

 ### Why do queues build up?

 When a read or write request is handled by riak it _always_ contacts